Toloka/docs/en/template-builder/templates/accessories-recommendations.md

 For this type of project, you can use the **Accessories recommendations** preset.

-This preset is designed to enhance automated recommendations of related products on your website.
-You can display complementary products to help customers discover new ones and increase your online store sales.
+This preset is designed to identify products that go together to train your store's recommendation system.

 Take a look at the example: the labeling interface includes two images and several radio buttons.
 Note that validation, keyboard shortcuts, and task layout are already configured in this Template Builder sample code.